sipart/sipart.github.io/core_on_a_page.md

 ---
 layout: page
 title: Core On A Page
 subtitle: Creating a Juniper MPLS core using RSVP as the LDP and ISIS as the IGP.
-The brief assumes equal trunks and no Traffic Engineering
+The brief assumes no need for Traffic Engineering
 image: /img/mpls.jpg
 bigimg: /img/bigimg/blur.jpg
 ---